 How to make a dermatology appointment

-In addition to our dermatology clinic at University Health, our specialists also see patients at Truman Medical Center Lakewood two days a week.
+In addition to our dermatology clinic at University Health, our specialists also see patients at our clinic in Independence.

 To schedule a dermatology appointment, please call 816.404.7810.